docutranslate

 chunk_size=3000, # Text chunk size

-concurrent=10, # Concurrency
+concurrent=10, # Concurrency level

 # glossary_generate_enable=True, # Enable automatic glossary generation

-# glossary_dict={"Jobs":"乔布斯"} # Pass in a glossary
+# glossary_dict={"Jobs":"乔布斯"}, # Pass in a glossary

 )

-# 2. Build the converter configuration (using minerU)
+# 2. Build converter configuration (using minerU)

 converter_config = ConverterMineruConfig(